10 Best Marketing Project Management Software Solutions [2024]

 teamwork logo.

-Teamwork is one of the best project management solutions available for balancing the needs of the project manager, employees, and clients.
+Teamwork is one of the best project management solutions available for balancing the needs of the project manager, employees, and clients simultaneously.
 With Teamwork, you can grant access to as many client users as you want, giving them the levels of visibility and permissions that make the most sense.
-With client-level access to your platform, customers can see how your marketing team is tracking toward project goals and deliverables at any time.
+With client-level access to your platform, customers and other stakeholders can see how your marketing team is tracking toward project goals and deliverables at any time.

 Teamwork’s highly intuitive interface and workload management capabilities make it easier for marketing managers to track employee bandwidth across roles and projects.